coolbigbear/Swansea-CS-230-Artatawe/README.md

 # Artatawe auctioning system
 This system works in the same way as ebay but with a twist.
-The auctions have a set amount of bids, when those run out the last bid is the winnder of that auction.
+The auctions have a set amount of bids, when those run out the last bid is the winner of that auction.

 This project was created for the module CS-230 at Swansea University.
 This is a group project which I was a part of.